 With the continued rapid growth of e-commerce comes the inevitable growing pains.
 Traditional retailers continue to expand their digital presence, new digital-first, direct-to-consumer companies are challenging incumbents, and thanks to the accessibility of technology, more people are launching SMBs than ever before.
 With these evolving trends, plus Amazon, which continues to push the boundaries of the delivery experience, 2020 will see e-commerce grow faster than the traditional delivery mechanisms can support.

 And while carriers can solve for speed in transit, ultimately, collaboration between merchants, carriers and the technology companies that support them, will be required to bridge the divide and deliver the experiences today’s consumers expect.

 Our prediction: Major shipping carriers will continue to evolve and expand their services, leveraging a mix of new technology along with traditional practices to fill the gaps in an ever-expanding landscape.
 However, that won’t be enough.
 Opportunities will exist for regional and specialized carriers to offer additional value in areas where traditional carriers either can’t or don’t have capacity.
 In 2020, we’ll see more major retailers partner with regional carriers to offer same-day delivery by leveraging their established networks for stores.

 New methods, such as crowdsourced deliveries, drones, and other autonomous vehicles will also continue to develop, but won’t hit mainstream quite yet.
-One major example of this already in play, is the variety of on-demand or last-mile delivery services offered by tech firms such as Postmates, Deliv and Darkstore.
+One major example of this already in play is the variety of on-demand and/or last-mile delivery services offered by tech firms such as Shipt, Postmates, Deliv, and Darkstore.
 Some offer solutions to retailers directly, while others help carriers complete the delivery process.